Track Zepbound symptoms beside dose timing, injection sites, food, water, bowel changes, weight, and progress.

 After any Zepbound dose change a clinician prescribes, the timeline lets you compare the new dose week to the previous one — useful for clinician check-ins where you want notes instead of memory.

-372,000+ users track GLP-1 with MeAgain, and the app has a 4.8-star App Store rating across 16,000+ ratings and is available on iPhone and Android.
+400,000+ users track GLP-1 with MeAgain, and the app has a 4.8-star App Store rating across 18,000+ ratings and is available on iPhone and Android.

 This is not a Zepbound dosage chart or dosing guide — it is a side-effect tracking page.
 The labeled Zepbound schedule starts at 2.5 mg once weekly and may increase in steps under clinician direction, with maintenance options listed on the FDA label.
 Your prescribed schedule may differ.
 MeAgain tracks the dose schedule your clinician prescribed; it does not recommend dose changes.

+In SURMOUNT-1, the 72-week trial behind Zepbound's approval (Jastreboff et al., NEJM 2022, n=2,539), most GI side-effect reports clustered in the dose step-up months and tapered for people who stayed on the medication past the first few months.
 MeAgain keeps the Zepbound dose history and step-up dates next to the symptom log so you can compare the week before a step-up to the week after, and the medication-level view shows the rhythm of the week between shots.

 This page focuses on the tracking workflow — what to log when Zepbound side effects show up and how MeAgain keeps that connected to dose timing, food, water, weight, and progress.